tqre/AESexercise/README.md

 The project was insipired by cryptopals.com challenges, and was mainly done as an exercise to learn Python.

-This is a slow and bulky implementation of Advanced Encryption Standard algorithm.
+This is a slow and bulky implementation of the Advanced Encryption Standard algorithm.
 The implementation is by no means secure, and some of the mechanics were done with visualization in mind rather than efficiency.
 The code works with ECB mode, but a CBC conversion is just a matter of xorring initialization vectors with the cipherblock before every round of crypting.